gjoseph92/snakebench/README.md

 1. `pdm install --dev`
 1. `eval $(pdm venv activate)` to activate the virtual environment.
 If using an IDE, set `.venv/bin/python` as your Python interpreter.
 1. `pre-commit install` (pre-commit is installed automatically in the virtual environment as a dev dependency)

-## Dependencies

-Refer to the [PDM docs](https://pdm.fming.dev/latest/usage/dependency/) for specific usage.
-In general, `pyproject.toml` defines the packages we _want_ installed. `pdm.lock` defines everything that _will_ be installed (including transitive deps).
-You can edit `pyproject.toml`, then run `pdm lock`.
-You should never edit (and probably never look at) `pdm.lock`.

-The easiest way to add dependencies is `pdm add`.

-_Only dependencies that actually need to be installed on the cluster should go in the main `dependencies` section._ Packages just needed for testing (like `pytest`) or convenience (like `jupyterlab`) should be added as [dev dependencies](https://pdm.fming.dev/latest/usage/dependency/#add-development-only-dependencies).
-Use `pdm add -dG <group name>`, or add them to `pyproject.toml` in the `[tool.pdm.dev-dependencies]` section.

-The `test` group, along will all prod dependencies, will be installed on GitHub actions in order to run tests.
-Only the prod dependencies will actually be installed on clusters (significantly speeding up cluster startup time).

-Pre-commit will verify that the lockfile is up to date before each commit.
-If you've changed `pyproject.toml`, run `pdm sync --dev` to update it.
-(The one exception is below.)

-If you pull down commits that change dependencies, or check out a different branch, run `pdm sync --dev --clean` to install the new dependencies (and remove any old ones).

 ## Creating cases to compare